TryQuiet/quiet/packages/ZbayLite/README.md

 Getting started hacking on Zcash is easy.
 Be sure to have [Docker](https://docker.com) installed and running.
+If you're on Linux, you may want to look at Docker's [post-install instructions](https://docs.docker.com/engine/install/linux-postinstall/).
 Then...